We use cookies to track usage and preferences. You can view our cookies policy here.

 What are the best tickets from Manchester?

 That’s nice and simple!
 Northern runs direct trains from Manchester Piccadilly and Manchester Oxford Road twice every hour up to Blackpool North.
 They have Advance tickets on this route too, which are usually sold right up until the train leaves.
-Let’s see what we get if you want to travel to Blackpool North in an hour:

 Are there cheap train tickets to Blackpool from Glasgow?